 How it did that is not clear.
 If A suspects that B is in the country illegally, and A asks the government if this is so, and a government official says yes, it is so, where did someone do something wrong?
 The only fault of the government here is in failing to deport the person illegally resident.
 At a stretch, a great stretch, you might argue there'd been a violation of the 1974 Privacy Act; but even then, you'd still have to show why such a violation is germane to an asylum application.

 As to the "great risk," what on earth is Judge Shapiro talking about?
 Obama's relatives are treated like royalty in Kenya.
 There is no known instance of any of Obama's many, many, many relatives in Kenya being persecuted at all.

 Worse yet, Judge Shapiro acknowledged that Aunt Zeituni's claims of fear of persecution in her previous applications were all lies.
-Quote: "Onyango's testimony in February was sometimes confusing and inconsistent with what she said during her last request for asylum six years ago," end quote.
+Quote:

 Yes, Aunt Zeituni is a flagrant liar as well as a flagrant scofflaw.
 Yet Shapiro still allowed this latest claim.

 There is no evidence that anything that's happened to Aunt Zeituni since 2004 made her any kind of a target for persecution in Kenya.
 It is just something she claims — something she plucked out of the air, with no supporting evidence whatsoever.
 In a previous claim she said she had health problems that made her unable to walk.
 She did indeed show up to the February hearing in a wheelchair; but then she mysteriously walked out.
 She strolls around her Boston neighborhood, flaunting the expensive designer accessories she seems to have a fondness for.